demon2202/OOPS-in-CPP/README.md

   the scope of local variables is the same as the block’s scope in which we declared that variable.

 ----
-## Frequently Asked OOPs Interview Questions
+## Frequently Asked OOPs  Questions

 ## Q: What are the 4 basics of OOP?